chrism2671/PyTrendFollow/README.md

 1. Install requirements:
     * install python tkinter (for Linux it's usually present in a distribution repository, e.g. for Ubuntu: `apt-get install python3-tk`)
+    * To compile the binary version of the [arch library](https://pypi.org/project/arch/4.0/), you will need the development headers for your version of Python. e.g. for Python 3.5 on Ubuntu, do `sudu ap-get install libpython3.5-dev`
     * install Python requirements: `pip3 install -r requirements.txt`
 1. `cp config/settings.py.template config/settings.py`, update the settings file with your API keys, data path, etc. If you don't use one of the data sources (IB or Quandl), comment the corresponding